 An AICR-funded researcher, Henk De Feyter, PhD, Associate Research Scientist at Yale University School of Medicine, focuses his research on cancer metabolism.
-Using a novel imaging technique called magnetic resonance (MR) spectroscopy, DeFeyter’s studies are shedding light on how metabolic changes and diet may link to treating brain tumors.
+Using a novel imaging technique called magnetic resonance (MR) spectroscopy, DeFeyter’s studies are shedding light on how metabolic changes and diet link to brain tumors.

 Q: Can you explain MR spectroscopy?

 A: Magnetic resonance spectroscopy (MRS) uses the same machine as magnetic resonance imaging, MRI.
 From a subject’s perspective the experience of going for an MRI scan versus an MRS scan is indistinguishable.
 Instead of reconstructing the signal of water molecules to get pictures out of it, MRS makes a spectrum from the signal of molecules other than water.